AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Session 3.md

 ## Cooldown

-- [ ] Star - What is one thing you liked about the session?
+- [x] Star - What is one thing you liked about the session?
 	- Improv with characters
 	- Bell during Luxon ceremony
 	- Combat
 - [ ] Wish - What is something you want for future sessions?
+	- Soundboard - Sirenscape?
 - [ ] Schedule next session

 %%  %%